Biology of depression: Oxidative stress

+Mitochondrial dysfunction

 Increased markers of oxidative stress relative to controls have been found in people with MDD.
 These markers include high levels of RNS and ROS which have been shown to influence chronic inflammation, damaging the electron transport chain and biochemical cascades in mitochondria.
 This lowers the activity of enzymes in the respiratory chain resulting in mitochondrial dysfunction.
 The brain is a highly energy-consuming and has little capacity to store glucose as glycogen and so depends greatly on mitochondria.
 Mitochondrial dysfunction has been linked to the dampened neuroplasticity observed in depressed brains.

 Large-scale brain network theory

 Instead of studying one brain region, studying large scale brain networks is another approach to understanding psychiatric and neurological disorders, supported by recent research that has shown that multiple brain regions are involved in these disorders.
 Understanding the disruptions in these networks may provide important insights into interventions for treating these disorders.
 Recent work suggests that at least three large-scale brain networks are important in psychopathology: